Ostracion

 Ostracion is a genus of marine ray-finned fishes belonging to the family Ostraciidae, the boxfishes.
 These fishes are found in the Indo-Pacific region as far east as the eastern Pacific coasts of the Americas.

 Taxonomy

 Ostracion was first proposed as a genus by Carl Linnaeus in the 10th edition of Systema Naturae.
 Ostracion cubicus was subsequently designated as the type species of this genus.
 However, the original designation is unclear, Pieter Bleeker designate O. teragonus as the type in 1865 while David Starr Jordan and Charles Henry Gilbert designated it as O. cubiceps in 1883.
 This genus is the type genus of the family Ostraciidae which the 5th edition of Fishes of the World classifies within the family Ostraciidae in the suborder Ostracioidea within the order Tetraodontiformes.

 Etymology

-Ostracion means "little box" and is an allusion to the shape of the body of the type species, O. cubicum.
+Ostracion comes from ὀστρᾰ́κιον (ostrắkion), dimimutive of ὄστρακον (óstrakon), meaning "shell", and is an allusion to the shape of the body of the type species, O. cubicum.